Azure/aztfexport/README.md

 aztfy [option] <resource group name>

-  -b    Batch mode (i.e. Non-interactive mode)
+  -b    Batch mode (i.e. Non-interactive mode) -backend-config value
+        The Terraform backend config
+  -backend-type string
-  -f    Whether to overwrite the out dir if it is not empty, use with caution -k    Whether continue on import error (batch mode only) -m string
+        The Terraform backend used to store the state (default "local") -f    Whether to overwrite the out dir if it is not empty, use with caution -k    Whether continue on import error (batch mode only) -m string